symfony/symfony-docs/configuration.rst

     ``.mailer.transport``), are available only during the container compilation.
     They are useful when working with :ref:`Compiler Passes </service_container/compiler_passes>` to declare some temporary parameters that won't be available later in the application.

-.. versionadded:: 6.3

-    Compile-time parameters were introduced in Symfony 6.3.

 .. seealso::